About Me

 You can have your particular mental image depicted on individualized stationary or cards.

-I just completed this commisioned painting of two brothers in a scene from last summer's vacation.
+Here's a commisioned painting I completed of two brothers in a scene from their summer vacation called "Brotherly Love".

 We love to Travel